MercenariesEngineering/coalition/README.rst

 - **Unittests** of critical code parts;
 - **Source code** and **documentation** on `the development platform <https://github.com/MercenariesEngineering/coalition>`_.

 The stable versions are 3.8 and 3.10.
-The current version is referenced in  the file *version*, wich says:
+The current version is referenced in  the file *version*, that is:

 .. literalinclude:: ../../version